thisstillwill/Lucid/README.md

 # Lucid
-Files and a WebGL hosting for the game Lucid
+Files and WebGL hosting for the game Lucid